Psalm 4

 Psalm 4 is the fourth psalm of the Book of Psalms, beginning in the English of the King James Version: "Hear me when I call, O God of my righteousness".
+The Book of Psalms is part of the Ketuvim (Writings)—the third section of the Hebrew Bible—and a book of the Christian Old Testament.
 In Latin, it is known as "Cum invocarem".
 The psalm is traditionally attributed to David, but his authorship is not accepted by modern scholars.
 The message in the psalm is that the victories of sinners are only temporary, and that only repentance can bring joy.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 It has often been set to music, including works in Latin by Michel Richard Delalande, Henry Desmarest and Marc-Antoine Charpentier.

 Context

 Psalm 4 is traditionally attributed to David, but his authorship is not accepted by modern scholars.
 The psalm's Latin title is Cum invocarem.

 The psalm's text is a reflection of David speaking to all sinners while addressing himself to Absalom.
 The message in the psalm is that the victories of sinners are only temporary and meaningless, and that only repentance can bring true happiness.
 It is a request to God for deliverance from past distresses.

-This is the first psalm with a musical instrument, strings, mentioned in the title.
-There also was a 'selah' ending the previous psalm, Psalm 3.
-There is, however, no agreement what 'selah' meant.
+This is the first psalm of the book of Psalms with a musical instrument—strings—mentioned in the title.
+There also was a ending the previous psalm, Psalm 3.
+There is, however, no agreement what meant.
 Popular modern views might include a pause, a reflection or a lifting.
-Poetically, if selah is a connection, it is as if David recited his Psalm 3, then paused and began to sing, continuing with his harp.
+Poetically, if is a connection, it is as if David recited his Psalm 3, then paused and began to sing, continuing with his harp.
 The themes will be false and true worship, but also false and true satisfaction.
-'They long for prosperity', David sings, but David has it and is more satisfied 'than when their grain and new wine abound'.

-Many see a chiastic structure in the layout of this psalm.
+"They long for prosperity", David sings, but David has it and is more satisfied "than when their grain and new wine abound".
+Some see a chiastic structure in the layout of this psalm.

 Text

-The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
+The following table shows the Hebrew text of the Psalm with vowels and cantillation marks, alongside the English translation from the King James Version, the Latin text in the Vulgate and the Koine Greek text in the Septuagint.
 Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.